From Farmland to 21st Century

 Richland Collegiate High School (RCHS)

 RCHS was one of the first junior-senior dual credit charter schools administered by a community college.
-With focal areas in Mathematics, Science, and Engineering (2005) and Visual, Performing, and Digital Arts (2010), the Texas Education Agency Exemplary-rated RCHS provides students the opportunity simultaneously to earn a high school diploma and an associate degree.
+The Texas Education Agency rated RCHS with the highest ratings in accountability and financial management, providing students the opportunity simultaneously to earn a high school diploma and an associate degree.

 Richland College Dual Credit/Concurrent Enrollment Program